dialog-semiconductor/BLE_SDK6_examples/LPCCSE_160_Reset_Indication/Readme.md

     > __Note:__
     Refer to **Section 10** in [Get Started tutorial](http://lpccs-docs.dialog-semiconductor.com/Tutorial_SDK6/serial_port.html) for more information on enabling the UART for debugging purposes.

-4. In the initial boot, the following message should displayed in the Serial Terminal:
+4. In the initial boot, the following message should be displayed in the Serial Terminal:

     ![first_boot_msg](assets/first_boot_msg.PNG)